LubinKerhuel/hugo/content/home/about.md

 # About me

-Interrested in applied math, my university projects apply control theory on embedded platforms (UAV).
-From theses projects, I learned that **about 90% of the effort** is concentrated on the **hardware design and low level programming** tasks.
-Time spent on modelisaiton of the system and control algorithms were reduced if not replaced by PID tuned by successive trials.
+I am responsible at [Microchip Technology Inc](https://www.microchip.com/) for the [Rapid Control Prototyping tool](https://www.microchip.com/simulinkblocks/) for dsPIC and PIC32 microcontrollers.

+Embedded-system and applied-math enthousiast, I realized many projects on signal processing and control theory.
+In such project, **90% of the effort** (my estimate) is taken by low level programming tasks and hardware design.
+Time for simulation is reduced and projects often ends-up with a simple PID algorithm tuned by successive trials.

+In 2004, I designed a blockset to deploy Simulink models on dsPIC Micro-Controllers Unit (MCU).
+The model base design saves the low-level programming task and allows to concentrate on control algorithms.

-I started in 2004 designing a blockset for Simulink.
-I was able to concentrate on control algorithms running on dsPIC microcontroller unit (MCU) direclty from Simulink model.
-This model based design was used to complete my PhD thesis on Bioloigcally inspired robotics (fly's visual system) from 2005 to 2009.
-This scheme reduced drastically the time to convert a Simulink/dSPACE algorithm to our [OSCAR II](https://www.researchgate.net/figure/a-OSCAR-II-like-its-predecessor-OSCAR-I-is-a-tethered-aerial-robot-that-orients-its_fig11_261957721) autonomous robot.
+From 2005 to 2009, I applied this rapid prototyping scheme to complete my [PhD thesis](http://www.kerhuel.eu/publi/Kerhuel_2009_PhD.pdf) on Biologically inspired robotics (fly's visual system from 2005-2009) where it reduced the time to convert a Simulink/dSPACE algorithm to our [OSCAR II](https://www.researchgate.net/figure/a-OSCAR-II-like-its-predecessor-OSCAR-I-is-a-tethered-aerial-robot-that-orients-its_fig11_261957721) autonomous robot.

-I joined [MOVEA](https://www.ideas-laboratory.com/projects/movea/), a spin-up from CEA-Leti in early 2010 where I designed and implemented Data fusion algorithm for Inertial Measurement Unit and derived applications.
-We switched from hand writting programming to to the model based design approach which speed-up the research and developpment.
+In 2010, I joined [MOVEA](https://www.ideas-laboratory.com/projects/movea/), a spin-up from CEA-Leti where I designed and implemented Data fusion algorithm for Inertial Measurement Unit for sport applications.
+The use of model base design reduced the Time to Market: from experimental simulated algorithms to final products.

-Microchip proposed to developp a blockset similar to the one I did for a wider range of microcontrollers.
-Since 2011 I am responsible for the [Rapid Control Prototyping tool](https://www.microchip.com/simulinkblocks/) for dsPIC, PIC32 chips at [Microchip Technology Inc](https://www.microchip.com/).

-For scientists, company or students projects, the model based design allows focusing on high level algorithm where added value is.
-It reduces the time to market for company.
+For scientists, company, or students' projects, *the model-based design allows focusing on high level algorithm* where added value is.

-Theses pages presents projects or informations related to Rapid Control Prototyping tools.
-All are based on the blockset provided for free by Microchip to target Microchip's microcontrollers directly from Simulink.
+These pages present customs projects and information's related to Rapid Control Prototyping tools.
+All are based on the [Microchip blockset](https://www.microchip.com/simulinkblocks/) (provided for free) and a board equipped with a dsPIC or PIC32.

+Few articles and patents are listed on [Google Scholar](https://scholar.google.co.uk/citations?user=61SJU_sAAAAJ/).